The Curriculum at Crispin

 The learning pathway all students undertake is broad, balanced, and appropriate.
-The curriculum was been reviewed in the light of the National Curriculum introduced in 2014.
+The curriculum has been reviewed in the light of the National Curriculum introduced in 2014.
 Although Crispin is an academy, the broad outlines of the National Curriculum are followed across the school.
 At all stages our decisions are based on what is the most suitable curriculum for all the students at Crispin.

 On joining Crispin in Year 7, every student experiences a variety of learning styles, techniques, and curriculum areas.
 However, we strongly believe that it is crucial that students develop the knowledge, skills and understanding to allow them to progress in their studies throughout the school and to prepare them fully for life beyond Crispin.

-In Key Stage 3 all students study English, Mathematics, Science, History, Geography, Beliefs and Values, Art, Drama, Food Technology, French, Graphics, ICT and Computing, Music, PSHE, PE, Textiles, and Resistant Materials.
-From 2017 Philosophy was introduced as a discrete subject in Year 7 and this was extended to Years 8 and 9 in September 2018.
+On joining Crispin all students study English, Mathematics, Science, History, Geography, Beliefs and Values, Art, Drama, Food Technology, French, Graphics, ICT and Computing, Music, Philosophy, PSHE, PE, Textiles, and Resistant Materials.
 Additionally, the majority of students study a second language, Spanish, from Year 8 and the number will be increased still further in September 2020.

-Students are placed into a range of classes with students from their own year.
-Some of these are ability groupings and some are more mixed.
+Students are placed in a range of classes with students from their own year.
+Some of these are ability groupings while others are more mixed.
 GCSE English, Mathematics and Science are all taught in sets while optional subjects are largely grouped according to student subject preferences.
 Our fervent belief is that all students can make excellent progress regardless of their prior attainment or any additional learning needs.
 We carefully monitor the composition of our teaching groups and make adjustments when appropriate.

-As students move into Key Stage 4 they are given the opportunity to opt to follow certain subjects while all following a core academic curriculum.
-Students can opt to follow a range of subjects that will lead to the English Baccalaureate.
+The majority of students opt to follow a range of subjects that will lead to the English Baccalaureate.
 All students study English, English Literature, Mathematics, Science (at least two GCSEs), Physical Education, and Society, Relationships and Values.
-Students then choose four options which can include Geography, History, French, Spanish, German, Religious Studies, Art, Drama, Food and Nutrition, Graphics, Health and Social Care, Business Studies, ICT and Computing, Media Studies, Music, Photography, Sport and Timber Technology.
+Students then choose four options which can include Geography, History, French, Spanish, Art, Drama, Food and Nutrition, Graphics, Health and Social Care, Business Studies, Design and Technology, ICT and Computing, Media Studies, Music, Photography, Religious Studies and Sport.
 Students may also be invited to join a programme of Core Support in Year 10 to support their learning in English, Mathematics, and Life Skills.